 Operational and program support

-Sam Spiegel Film & Television School (since 1993) – funding for student grants, experimental film workshops, Master classes, book publications and the construction of two auditoriums.
+Sam Spiegel Film & Television School (1993-2018) – funding for student grants, experimental film workshops, Master classes, book publications and the construction of two auditoriums.

 Mamuta Art and Media Center Jerusalem (since 2008) – support for equipment, artist grants, experimental film programs and workshops.

-Artis (since 2009) – annual contribution and specific program support such as Trembling Time: Recent Video from Israel, Tate Modern, London (2010) and Public Movement’s research and performance, New Museum Triennial, New York (2012).
-Vivian Ostrovsky is a board member.
+Artis (2009-2018) – annual contribution and specific program support such as Trembling Time: Recent Video from Israel, Tate Modern, London (2010) and Public Movement’s research and performance, New Museum Triennial, New York (2012).

 Exhibition production and experimental film / video art programming grants